Skip to main content

 Marketing budget isn't an expense — it's a compounding asset

 Every founder we talk to treats marketing like a cost line.
 The ones who win treat it like an investment with compounding returns.
-Here's how to reframe it.
+Here's how to reframe it — and the cash-runway gate that decides whether the reframe applies to you yet.

-The short version: if you're treating your marketing budget as an expense, you're underinvesting, and it's measurable.
+The short version: if you're treating your entire marketing budget as an expense, you're underinvesting, and it's measurable.
+The longer version has guardrails that the short version doesn't, and the guardrails matter more than the headline.

 How accountants think vs how founders should think